This article addresses the steps you'll need to take to change your legal name in Minnesota. We'll discuss how to:

 - Explain to the judge hearing your case why you want to change your name.

-Once satisfied, a court can issue an order changing your name.
+Once satisfied, a judge can issue a court order changing your name.
 The order is documented in the court's records, and you can obtain certified copies by filing the appropriate court forms.

 Name Change Requirements